gfarrell/gtf.io/content/musings/deus-ex-techna/index.md

 behaviours and values of the societies in which we live.
 These are solely within our power to change (and, one might argue, our duty).

-There are many recent examples of where this is most egregious (at least in my milieu).
+There are many recent examples of where this form of techno-optimism{{< footnote >}}Alternatively, techno-fatalism, but to me this also implies a whole raft of other issues in which people resign themselves to the &lsquo;inevitability&rsquo; of some systems like surveillance capitalism.{{< /footnote >}} is most egregious (at least in my milieu).

 Firstly, there are the political problems like Brexit, Trump, and the rise of majoritarian populists{{< footnote >}}Populist is an overused,